SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/managing-tenants.html.md

 #### Usage statistics

-The information on the microservice usage is presented in the **Usage Statistics** in the **Tenants** menu of the Administration application.
+The information on the microservice usage is presented in the **Usage Statistics** page in the **Tenants** menu of the Administration application.

 ![Tenant statistics](/guides/images/users-guide/Administration/admin-subtenants-usage-statistics-microservice.png)

-For more details, you may refer to **Tenants** > [Tenant usage statistics](/guides/reference/tenants/#tenant-usage-statistics) in the **Reference guide** under the **Tenants** section.
+For more details, refer to [Tenants > Tenant usage statistics](/guides/reference/tenants/#tenant-usage-statistics) in the Reference guide.
 Note that details are available only for daily usage.
 For a summary query only the sum of all issued requests is returned.

 #### Scaling